Business Results and Happier Employees

 What does engagement lead to?

-Why does engagement lead to these results?
+Here is the explanation why self-determined engagement trumps controlled.
 When we choose to be engaged we have a sense of ownership of our work, we have the competency we need and we know how to grow our knowledge and skills, we have a sense of connection with the people we work with, and all of this necessary to do our best work.

 When our basic psychological needs are fulfilled and we are engaged, we develop the creativity, efficiency and perseverance needed to do our best work.